 For using T1 historical price data, set the History string in the script to the ending of the T1 files (usually History = ".t1").
 Zorro will then load its price history from .t1 files.
 Make sure that you have downloaded the required files before, either with the Download script, or from the Zorro download page.
 Special streaming data formats such as NxCore can be directly read by script with the priceQuote function.
 An example can be found under Fill mode.

-A backtest with T1 data in TICKS mode takes a long time and needs a lot of memory.
-Due to the high memory requirement, not more than one or two years can be backtested with T1 data.
-Even with non-scalping strategies T1 backtests can produce different results than M1 backtests.
+Naturally, backtests take longer and require more memory with higher data resolution and longer test periods.
+Memory limits can restrict the number of assets and backtest years especially with .t1 backtests in TICKS mode.
+T1 backtests can also produce slightly different results than M1 backtests.
 Differences arise from the different composition of M1 ticks on the broker's price server, and from different trade entry and exit prices.
-For instance, a trade at 15:00:01 would be entered at the first price quote after 15:00:01 in T1 mode, but at the close of the 15:00:00 M1 tick (or the open of the 15:01:00 tick) in M1 mode.
-Therefore M1 entry/exit prices can be off by up to one minute compared to T1 prices.
+For instance, a trade at 15:00:01 would be entered at the first price quote after 15:00:01 with T1 data, but at the close of the 15:00:00 candle with M1 data.
 If this difference is relevant for your strategy, test it with T1 data.
 The TickFix variable can shift M1 ticks forward or backward in time and test their effect on the result.

 The likeliness that the strategy exploits real inefficiencies depends on in which way it was developed and optimized.
 There are many factors that can cause bias in the test result.
 Curve fitting bias affects all strategies that use the same price data set for test and training.
 It generates largely too optimistic results and the illusion that a strategy is profitable when it isn't.
 Peeking bias is caused by letting knowledge of the future affect the trade algorithm.
 An example is calculating trade volume with capital allocation factors (OptimalF) that are generated from the whole test data set (always test at first with fixed lot sizes!).
 Data mining bias (or selection bias) is caused not only by data mining, but already by the mere act of developing a strategy with historical price data, since you will selecting the most profitable algorithm or asset dependent on test results.
 Trend bias affects all 'asymmetric' strategies that use different algorithms, parameters, or capital allocation factors for long and short trades.
 For preventing this, detrend the trade signals or the trade results.
 Granularity bias is a consequence of different price data resolution in test and in real trading.
 For reducing it, use the TICKS flag, especially when a trade management function is used.
 Sample size bias is the effect of the test period length on the results.
 Values derived from maxima and minima - such as drawdown - are usually proportional to the square root of the number of trades.
 This generates more pessimistic results on large test periods.